sagielevy/C2Py/README.md

 3. Run test.py.
 Check its output to the console.

-This package has been tested with gcc 4.9.2, Python 2.7.9 (will be tested in other versions in the future)
+This package has been tested with gcc 4.9.2, Python 2.6.6 and 2.7.9

 ## Not Supported (nor will be)
 Some potential features will unfortunately NOT be supported by this package: